 *The actual date and will depend on your child's class allocation and all details will be advised in early November.

 Prior to the start of kinder next year, an appointment is scheduled for each child individually to come with their parent/s to meet their general and Jewish studies teachers.
 This provides the time for teachers to learn about each child and any specific likes or dislikes that they have.
 Allowing time for this meeting helps to smooth the transition into kindergarten.
-These will take place on Thursday 28 and Friday 29 January 2021.
-This information will be included with the class list information sent out in December.
+These will take place on Friday 28 and Monday 31 January 2021.
+This information will be included with the class list information.